Edu4rdSHL/fhc/README.md

 FHC try to resolve https first, if this fails then fallback to http, in that way you don't miss any active HTTP host.

 # Performance & speed
 FHC is **very** resource friendly, you can use up to 1000 threads in an single core machine and this will work without any problem, the bottleneck for this tool is your network speed.
-By default, FHC is able to perform HTTP check for ~76 hosts per second in good network conditions (tested in an Google Cloud machine).
-Depending on how much host have only http (not https) and/or are alive the number of host resolved in average can be higher as the tool doesn't have to perform an double check.
-In our demo we used an real-world scenario performing resolution for all the `facebook.com` subdomains.
+By default, FHC is able to perform HTTP check for ~913 hosts per second in good network conditions (tested in an Google Cloud machine).
+Depending on how much host have only http (not https) and/or are alive the number of host resolved in average can be low/higher as the tool have or not to perform a double check.
+In our demo we used an real-world scenario performing resolution for `google.com` subdomains.

 ## Demo
 The hosts file used in the demo is [here](files/hosts.txt).